If you follow me on YouTube at Arete Throws Nation TV, then you’ve heard me talk about keeping your throwing technique in “the window”.

-For instance, in Pillar 1, we’re trying to create separation to set up the stretch reflex.
+For instance, at the start of a throw, Pillar 1, we’re trying to create separation to set up the stretch reflex.

 - If you’re too bent over or the chest is too far forward, it pushes the hips back.